dburgener/cascade/doc/TE.md

 }
 ```

-A function marked with the virtual keyword is not allowed to be called directly.
+A function marked with the `virtual` keyword is not allowed to be called
-The purpose of such functions is to be inherited and called on the child type.
+directly.
+The purpose of such functions is to be inherited and called on the
+child type.
+If a parent function is marked virtual the child *must* define it,
+either explicitely or via a derive.
+This is used to define an expected
+interface that children are guaranteed to implement.

 ### Type inheritance
 Child types inherit the following from their parents: